2019 NOTICE OF VALUATION OF PROPERTY TAXES IN EAGLE COUNTY

 HOW TO REVIEW YOUR PROPERTY VALUATION

-Here is a link to the 2015 definitions on the County Assessor’s website from 2015 (they haven’t updated it for 2017) which gives a good idea of many of the statistics in question.
+Here is a link to see the 2017 definitions on the County Assessor’s website from the 2017 assessment (they haven’t updated it for 2019 yet but it will be virtually identical other than dates will change from 2017 to 2019).
+This will give you a good idea of many of the statistics in question.
 Pay particular attention to accuracy of size and quantities listed for your property (i.e. how many bathrooms and bedrooms, lot size etcetera), and whether the building quality code and depreciation level seems accurate.

 The assessor’s website also describes how the assessor comes up with the effective square footage that they use in their calculation.
 After reviewing how they come up with the effective square footage you can at least ballpark to make sure it seems relatively close.
 Check the building quality code assigned to your property which is based upon things like quality of the workmanship, the type of materials used and the design.
 It is important to note that you can have an excellent quality for a home that is due for a remodel as this is reflected in the depreciation and not the quality.

 If after you review your statistics and feel they seem relatively accurate and if you still have concerns that the valuation is too high for your property, call the assessor’s office and ask them to review the building quality code for your house and what is typical for a property assigned your code.
 Also ask them to give you an understanding of the depreciation for your property and why.